What is the Care Economy?

 total daily care need hrs

-Formal Care Examples: Teachers, childcare workers, special education instructors.
+Paid Care Examples: Teachers, childcare workers, special education instructors.

-Informal Care Examples: Parental nurturing, educational and enrichment activities.
+Unpaid Care Examples: Parental nurturing, educational and enrichment activities.

 Care by stage of life